emad-elsaid/Codeigniter-Egypt/README.md

 [ Installation ]
 ---
 * 1- copy the vunsy folder to your web folder
-* 2- files needed to be configured vunsy/config.php
+* 2- files needed to be configured vunsy/config.php  or make it writable by server and open the install.php in your browser

 	if you want to make more configuration modify vunsy/system/application/config/config.php
 			vunsy/system/application/config/database.php